~/wellseasoned.dev

 · 2 min read

-The agent came back with four options, already vetted:
+Much to my surprise when I checked the todo list, the agent came back with four options, already vetted:

-1. Simbungu’s Dosing Funnel (Printables) — Most popular, attaches to 54mm portafilter, still allows built-in grinder trigger to work
+1. Simbungu’s Dosing Funnel (Printables) — Most popular, attaches to 54mm portafilter, still allows built-in grinder trigger to work but not what I needed

 2. Starker3’s Dosing Funnel (Printables) — Easy to print friction fit design, works with 54mm portafilters with 3 tabs